szhcoco/Investigation-on-Cheese-and-Calories/_site/README.md

 As a result, we get a p value of 0.201, which is larger than the significance level.
 We don't have enough evidence to reject the null hypothesis.
 It implies that our model results in similar performance in predicting calories when the amount of sugar is low and high.

-We also want to see if our prediction is fair for predicting cheese.
+We also want to see if our model is fair in predicting cheese.
 More specifically, if our prediction is fair for recipes with cheese and without cheese.
 Similarly, we use `RMSE` as an evaluation metric and permutation test to simulate the difference in random state.\
 We run a permutation test in a similar way as we did in fairness analysis for sugar.
 The only difference is that instead of grouping recipes based on sugar, we group them based on the existence of cheese.